 Dutilleux was the great grandfather of the renown French composer Henri Dutilleux.
-He studied with the great master of the Barbizon School, Camille Corot, who considered him as a confident and family member.
-He started to exhibit his work at the Salon in 1834 and continued until 1866, displaying elaborate still life paintings, lush landscapes and intimate interior scenes.
-He was a close friend of Delacroix, who gifted his last painting to Dutilleux, but it was Corot who had the most profound influence on his compositions, whose structural form and choice of color palette echo so well Corot that it is often difficult to distinguish the works of one from the other.
+He studied with the great master of the Barbizon School, Camille Corot, who considered him a confidente and family member.
+He exhibited his work at the Salon from1834 to 1866, displaying a series of elaborate still life paintings, lush landscapes and intimate interior scenes.
+He was also a close friend of Delacroix, who gifted his last painting to Dutilleux.
+But it was Corot who had the most profound influence on his compositions, from its structural form and choice of color palette to its technique.
+Dutilleux's paintings echo so well Corot that it is often difficult to distinguish the works of one from the other.

 French Artist (1807-1865)